-The Company now expects to expend between \$21.0M to \$23.0M (previously between \$24.0M to \$26.0M) on its 2018 activities, assuming average 2018 foreign currency exchanges rates of 1.28 CAD and 550 CFA to one USD.
-The pace of 2018 spending is impacted by the timing of Stage 1 RAP construction activities expected for the H2 2018.
-The Company previously anticipated 2018 RAP expenditures of \$13.3M which have now been reduced to approximately \$9.3M as the Company forecasts certain construction activities and costs to shift into early 2019.
+The Company now expects to expend between \$11.0M to \$13.0M (revised previously to between \$21.0M to \$23.0M) on its 2018 activities.
+The pace of 2018 spending has been impacted by the timing and phasing of Stage 1 RAP construction activities which was anticipated to commence in earnest starting in Q4-2018 upon the expected receipt of the ESIA approval for the Stage 1 RAP relocation and construction program.
+However, the slower monthly rate of RAP expenditures from this phasing and the postponement of certain work into 2019 are not expected to affect the overall project schedule.